hyperstack-org/hyperstack/docs/client-dsl/components.md

 end
 ```

-To save a little typing you can also include the top level element to be rendered:
+To save a little typing you can also specify the top level element to be rendered:

 ```ruby
 class Component < HyperComponent